 The recoverable amount of an asset or a cash-generating unit has been determined based on its value-inuse.
 These calculations require the use of estimates.
 There are a number of assumptions and estimates involved for the preparation of cash flow projections for the period covered by the approved budget and the estimated terminal value.
-Key assumptions include the expected sales growth rates, net profit margin and selection of discount rates, to reflect the risks-involved and the earnings multiple that can be realised for the estimated terminal value.
+Key assumptions include the expected operating margin, growth rates and selection of discount rates, to reflect the risks-involved and the earnings multiple that can be realised for the estimated terminal value.

-Management prepared the financial budgets reflecting future performance and market development expectations.
+Management prepared the financial budgets reflecting actual performance and market development expectations.
 Judgement is required to determine key assumptions adopted in the cash flow projections and changes to key assumptions can significantly affect these cash flow projections and therefore the result of the impairment reviews.